 3. Contact the provincial engineering association where you intend to work (see links below).
 Each province may have specific requirements for your engineering background and the licensing process may vary.

 4. There are many benefits when you work in an engineering role that does not require a license.
 For example, it allows you to work in your field while you get your credentials assessed or work towards your P.Eng.

-For more information, tools, and resources about finding a job in Canada be sure to visit our website.
+For more information, tools, and resources about finding a job in Canada be sure to visit our resource page.